 Continue to 8 of 8 below.

-- Once you have all 3 sets of units completed, you can slot them together.
+- Once you have all three sets of units completed, you can slot them together.
 Again, keep the color order: blue, yellow, green.

-- Now that you have your 9 units assembled, you can keep adding more units, creating larger geometric shapes such as a hexagon, slanted rectangle or uneven shape.
+- Now that you have your nine units assembled, you can keep adding more units, creating larger geometric shapes such as a hexagon, slanted rectangle, or an uneven shape.

 - Once you have your desired shape completed, carefully flip your units over to the other side.